Campus Safety and Security

 Under the Harvard University Emergency Management Plan, members of the Harvard community may sign up for SMS/text-message alerts, which are sent to subscribers if there is a life-threatening campus- or school-wide emergency.
 This system operates in parallel with other notification systems, such as Harvard University Police Department announcements and University website announcements.

-To use the service, you must have a mobile phone that is able to receive text messages; regular text-message charges will apply.
+To use the service, you must have a mobile phone that is able to receive text messages; regular text-message charges apply.
 You can renew the service annually and may unsubscribe at any time.

 To sign up, you need your Harvard University ID and PIN.
 Go to the MessageMe website and provide the requested information.
 Check the box for “FAS Summer School” to receive all University-wide emergency message alerts, as well as messages sent just to Summer School students.